Slapparoo/ClassC/README.md

 # ClassC
 ClassC Class Langauge Extension Compiler for C,

-Its c with a couple of extensions to allow Class containers
+Its c with a couple of extensions to allow Class containers.

+So with ver little maunipulation the compiler will output c code, which can then be compiled using your favorite c langauge compiler (at this stage I am thinking C17)

-By default everything is public.
+By default everything is public. and as all the features are added can get anannotation to make them `@private`

+Everything compiled will be available in C and Visa Versa - inside c some patterns will need to be adheared to.

-Variables may also always be public as they will just be defined in a struct
+Variables may endup always be public as they will just be defined in a struct, so when used in ClassC could be 'gaurded' but always available in c.

 **new keywords**

-class
+class - class definition
-interface
-signature
+interface - interface definition signature - synonimous with a header file, and used to reference precompiled classes

 **new syntax**

 @ annotations

-all additional languge features will be included with annotations
+all additional langauge features will be included with annotations
 @public
 @private
 @static